hazmi-e205/IOS-Debug-Tool/Readme.md

 ### Requirement
 + iTunes (Windows only)
-+ JDK 1.8.0 with JavaFX included
++ JDK 8 (1.8.0) with JavaFX included
-<br>Oracle JDK bundled JavaFX, if you use OpenJDK patch with  or install OpenJFX via package manager for linux system
+<br>Oracle JDK already bundled JavaFX.
+If you use OpenJDK 8, make sure OpenJFX 8 installed or included on OpenJDK.

 ### How to use